-Head teachers should provide DSL / DSP with safeguarding supervision and Operation Directors should provide Headteachers safeguarding supervision.
-The Headteacher has a responsibility to plan how the safeguarding leads I receive Safeguarding Supervision; this should be reported upwards to the Operations Director and reviewed regularly to ensure effective supervision arrangements are in place for Safeguarding Leads.
+Head teachers should provide DSP with safeguarding supervision and Operation Directors should provide Headteachers safeguarding supervision.
+The Headteacher has a responsibility to plan how the safeguarding Persons should receive Safeguarding Supervision; this should be reported upwards to the Operations Director and reviewed regularly to ensure effective supervision arrangements are in place for Safeguarding Persons.

-The minimum frequency of Safeguarding Supervision for DSL / DSP Should be agreed between Headteacher and Operational Director (but not more than 6 months apart)
+The minimum frequency of Safeguarding Supervision for DSP Should be agreed between Headteacher and Operational Director (but not more than 6 months apart)